wmorgan/dcos-docs/1.7/overview/architecture.md

 ### User space

-The user space has three types of processes: 1.
-DC/OS System Components, 2.
-Services (like Chronos or Kafka), and 3. user apps:
+The DC/OS user space spans System Components and Services (like Chronos or Kafka):

-- System Components
+- [System Components](components.md) are installed and are running by default in the DC/OS cluster and include (but are not limited to) the following:
-  - [Admin router](https://github.com/mesosphere/adminrouter-public) is an open source NGNIX configuration that provides central authentication and proxy to DC/OS services within the cluster.
+  - The Admin router is an open source NGNIX configuration that provides central authentication and proxy to DC/OS services.
-  - Exhibitor automatically configures your Zookeeper installation on the master nodes during installation.
+  - Exhibitor automatically configures Zookeeper during installation and provides a usable Web UI to Zookeeper.
-  - Mesos-DNS provides service discovery within the cluster.
-Mesos DNS allows applications and services that are running on Mesos to find each other by using the domain name system (DNS), similar to how services discover each other throughout the Internet.
+  - Mesos-DNS provides service discovery, allowing apps and services to find each other by using the domain name system (DNS).
-  - Minuteman-TBD
-  - Spartan-TBD
+  - Minuteman is the internal layer 4 load balancer.
+  - Spartan is the internal DNS dispater.
   - System Marathon, the native Marathon instance that is the 'init system' for DC/OS, starts and monitors DC/OS services.
   - Zookeeper, a high-performance coordination service that manages the DC/OS services.
 - Services
-  - A service in DC/OS is technically a Mesos Framework (scheduler and executor)
+  - A service in DC/OS is consists of a Scheduler (responsible for scheduling tasks on behalf of a user) and an Executor (running Tasks on Agents)
-- User apps (for example a Marathon app)
+  - User-level applications, for example an NGINX webserver launched through Marathon

 ## Boot sequence

 In the following, we have a look at how a DC/OS cluster boots up, this means, we have a cluster of nodes with DC/OS installed and switch on the power.
 What happens?

+Note that the following is post-install, that is it assumes that all System Components and DC/OS kernel-level software has been installed on the nodes in a DC/OS cluster.

 ### Master nodes

+On each Master node the following happens, in chronological order:

-- [Exhibitor](https://github.com/mesosphere/exhibitor-dcos) starts up, creates Zookeeper configuration and launches Zookeeper
+1. [Exhibitor](https://github.com/mesosphere/exhibitor-dcos) starts up, creates Zookeeper configuration and launches Zookeeper
-- Mesos Master are launched, registers with local Zookeeper, discovers other Masters
+1. Mesos Master are launched, registers with local Zookeeper, discovers other Masters
-- Mesos-DNS is launched on the master nodes
+1. Mesos-DNS is launched on the master nodes
-- Mesos-DNS keeps hitting `master/state.json` via leading Mesos Master `leader.mesos`
+1. Mesos-DNS keeps hitting `master/state.json` via leading Mesos Master `leader.mesos`
-- Spartan (DNS proxy) runs on all nodes (master/agents) and forward to MesosDNS
+1. Spartan (DNS proxy) runs on all nodes (master/agents) and forward to MesosDNS
-- System Marathon is launched
+1. System Marathon is launched
-- System Marathon goes to localhost for Zookeeper, discovers leading Master `leader.mesos` and registers with it
+1. System Marathon goes to localhost for Zookeeper, discovers leading Master `leader.mesos` and registers with it
-- Admin router depends on Master, MesosDNS and Spartan and runs on each of the master nodes (== DCOS UI)
+1. Admin router depends on Master, MesosDNS and Spartan and runs on each of the master nodes (== DCOS UI)
-- DC/OS UI, Mesos UI, Marathon UI, and Exhibitor UI become externally accessible
+1. DC/OS UI, Mesos UI, Marathon UI, and Exhibitor UI become externally accessible
-- Auth is managed by OAuth (only masters)
+1. Auth is managed by OAuth (only masters)
-- History services provides the data for the graphs in the UI (only masters)
+1. History services provides the data for the graphs in the UI (only masters)
-- DCOS diagnostics (also systemd service, on every node)
+1. DCOS diagnostics (also systemd service, on every node)

 ### Agent nodes

+On each Agent node the following happens, in chronological order:

-- Mesos Agent starts up and discovers the leading Mesos Master `leader.mesos` via Zookeeper
+1. Mesos Agent starts up and discovers the leading Mesos Master `leader.mesos` via Zookeeper
-- Mesos Agent registers with the leading Mesos Master `leader.mesos`
+1. Mesos Agent registers with the leading Mesos Master `leader.mesos`
-- Mesos Master confirms and Mesos Agent starts sending status reports (what resources are available) to Mesos Master
+1. Mesos Master confirms and Mesos Agent starts sending status reports (what resources are available) to Mesos Master
-- DC/OS nodes become visible in the DCOS UI
+1. DC/OS nodes become visible in the DCOS UI

 ### Services

 For each service:

-- Service scheduler starts up and discovers the leading Mesos Master via ZK
+- Service scheduler starts up and discovers the leading Mesos Master via Zookeeper
 - Service scheduler registers with leading Mesos Master
-- Mesos Master confirms and framework scheduler stores framework ID in ZK
+- Mesos Master confirms and scheduler stores service ID in Zookeeper
-- Once a service is registered the resource offer cycle between Mesos Master and framework scheduler kicks in (see also last section in this doc)
+- Once a service is registered the resource offer cycle between Mesos Master and  scheduler kicks in (details in next section).

 ## Distributed process management